Files

 Finally, the schema list attributes are merged onto the primary features using the FeatureMerger transformer:

-The Writer Feature Type is set up dynamically and to use the Schema Feature as a schema source.
+The Writer Feature Type is configured dynamically to use the Schema Feature as its schema source.

 Output

 Run the workspace and inspect the output.
-You will find that each park now has information attached about what development zone the park resides in.
+You will find that each park now has information attached indicating which development zone it is in.

 Notes

-- Here the primary dataset reader is fixed schema and set to MapInfo format, but there is no need for that to be so.
-Similarly, the writer could be generic to enable any data format to be written.
+- Here, the primary dataset reader is set to a fixed schema and the MapInfo format, but there is no need for that to be so.
+Similarly, the writer could be generic enough to support any data format.

 - The secondary dataset can be any format because the reader is Generic.

-- The secondary dataset can be any schema, but it needs to contain features that overlap the parks in the SpatialFilter.
+- The secondary dataset can use any schema, but it must contain features that overlap with the parks in the SpatialFilter.

-- The source dataset parameter for the Schema Reader shares the parameters for both the primary and secondary datasets, meaning the same dataset doesn't need to be selected twice.
+- The source dataset parameter for the Schema Reader shares parameters with both the primary and secondary datasets, so the same dataset doesn't need to be selected twice.

 Step-by-step Instructions